FernandaFranco/201-HTML-and-CSS/notes.md

 - Adding inputs inside our label elements is a convenient way of making the text for the label activate the corresponding input without having to add a for attribute on the label.

+## Select and option elements

+- If the content between the option tags is what we want to send when the form gets submitted, we don't need to add value attributes to the option element.

 ## Don't use tables for layout purposes